Axway/amplify-central/content/en/docs/connect_manage_environ/agents_management.md

 * **Agent Version** - the agent version number.
 * **Agent Type** - can be either a DiscoveryAgent or a TraceabilityAgent.
 * **Agent Host** - can be either on-premise or saas(Axway managed).
 * **Agent Version Status** - Applies to on-premise agents only.
 Provides information on the update status of the agent.
 Can have one of three statuses.
 Up to date, update available, or outdated.
-View the latest versions [here](https://docs.axway.com/bundle/amplify-central/page/docs/amplify_relnotes/index.html)
+View the [Latest Vesions](https://docs.axway.com/bundle/amplify-central/page/docs/amplify_relnotes/index.html).

    * **Up To Date** - the agent is up to date.
    * **Update Available** - A new version is available.